JustablockCode/Miner_Hub/README.md

 You can choose to use cryptominer.py code or cryptominer.exe file which is just cryptominer.py but converted into .exe!
 1. Run file
 2. Put in your pool and wallet address
+3. Choose a miner
-3. Wait for it to download XMRig, configure it, and launch it.
+4. Wait for it to download miner, configure it, and launch it.
 ## Questions:
 ##### Q: When I open the window it glitches out!
 What should I do?
 ##### A: Yes it happens sometimes!
 Try whitelisting the app in antivirus.
 If it didn't work then use Python code.